yochaigal/cairn/wip/backgrounds/marchguard.md

 # Marchguard

 > Bound by blood Oath to patrol the border and protect the realm.
 Once sworn, the Oath cannot be broken.
-The Guard always finds its own.
+The Guard always finds their own.

 ## Names